JetBrains/teamcity-documentation/topics/setting-up-and-running-additional-build-agents.md

 If you run a previous version of the TeamCity agent, you will need to repeat the agent installation to update the JVM.

 Using 64-bit JDK (not JRE) is recommended.
 JDK is required for some build runners like [IntelliJ IDEA Project](intellij-idea-project.md), Java [Inspections](inspections.md), and [Duplicates](duplicates-finder-java.md).
 If you do not have Java builds, you can install JRE instead of JDK.
-Using of x64 bit Java is possible, but you might need to double the `-Xmx` memory value for the main agent process (see [Configuring Build Agent Startup Properties](configuring-build-agent-startup-properties.md) and alike [section](installing-and-configuring-the-teamcity-server.md#Setting+Up+Memory+settings+for+TeamCity+Server) for the server).
+On switching from 32- to 64-bit, you might need to double the `-Xmx` memory value for the main agent process (see related notes for [build agents](configuring-build-agent-startup-properties.md) and [server](installing-and-configuring-the-teamcity-server.md#Setting+Up+Memory+settings+for+TeamCity+Server)).
 {product="tc"}

 Using 64-bit JDK (not JRE) is recommended.
 JDK is required for some build runners like [IntelliJ IDEA Project](intellij-idea-project.md), Java [Inspections](inspections.md), and [Duplicates](duplicates-finder-java.md).
 If you do not have Java builds, you can install JRE instead of JDK.
-Using of x64 bit Java is possible, but you might need to double the `-Xmx` memory value for the main agent process (see [Configuring Build Agent Startup Properties](configuring-build-agent-startup-properties.md)).
+On switching from 32- to 64-bit, you might need to double the `-Xmx` memory value for the main agent process (see [related notes](configuring-build-agent-startup-properties.md)).
 {product="tcc"}

 <anchor name="java-paths"/>